~ Why? What? ~

 What's in my way?

-What do I need, but do not have, that I must obtain, in order to get What I want?
+What do I need, but do not have, in order to get What I want?

 "Why aren't they already doing, what I'm trying to persuade them to do?”.
 This is a way to focus the majority of our efforts with much more effectiveness and efficiency.
 It doesn't just work for persuading people, though.
 It also works, for persuading reality.
 We all have the ability to persuade "God", no matter what "God" means to you.
-These are 4 big questions that you should always ask when making a set of plans, and it is definitely to be done BEFORE you act.
-Even when your action is to prosecute or defend, because in the past, these questions, plus the traits of patience and persistence, have almost always led me to success.
+These are 4 big questions that you should always ask when making a set of plans, and should definitely be done BEFORE you act.
+I suggest you even use them when your action is to prosecute or defend, because in the past, the more we asked these questions, the more success me and my teams have succeeded.

 But let me rephrase these questions, to suit our purposes better, and be a more specific example: